Teradata/developer-resources/quickstarts/manage-data/use-dbt-cloud-with-teradata-vantage.md

 ![](../images/dbt-cloud/dbt-cloud10.png)

 Provide the Deployment credentials for the connection and test the connection.
-Once the connection is successfull, save this environment.
+Once the connection is successful, save this environment.

 ![](../images/dbt-cloud/dbt-cloud11.png)